-D&O are responsible for fiduciary duties owed to the non-profit, donors, members, and to the other directors and officers.
+D&O is responsible for fiduciary duties owed to the non-profit, donors, members, and to the other directors and officers.
 The “duty of care” consists of directors and officers exercising reasonable care, participating in decision making.
 They can also be held liable for ordinary negligence.
 Secondly, a director or officer cannot use their position to pursue outside transactions or interests.
 Also, they must always comply with all federal and state reporting requirements and ensure the nonprofit is dedicated to its mission statement and goals.
 This part of D&O coverage may sometimes be a separate line/coverage altogether!
 We help with all of this.

 EMPLOYMENT PRACTICES LIABILITY:

 Sometimes this type of insurance must also be purchased separately.
 If your non-profit has paid employees, you experience the same risks that a for-profit company experiences.
 Sometimes, directors and officers don’t realize they’re liable!
-Some ways to mitigate risk of a claim: develop a hiring policy, including background checks, references from past employers, and education checks.
+Some ways to mitigate the risk of a claim: develop a hiring policy, including background checks, references from past employers, and education checks.
 Also, take time to develop a strong employee handbook.
 Provide all employees and volunteers with a copy and write down any and all incidences (no matter how minor you think they are) that happen at the company and on-premises.
-Lastly, don’t forget to maintain current up to date personnel files on all employees.
+Lastly, don’t forget to maintain current up-to-date personnel files on all employees.